SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The device list offers a filtering functionality to filter devices in the list for specific criteria.

 Filtering is available on every column.
-Just click the Filter icon next to the name of the column you want to set a filter for.
+Just click the filter icon next to the name of the column you want to set a filter for.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_Filtering.png" alt="Filtering" style="max-width: 100%">